atet/ggj2022/README.md

 [![.img/fig_05.jpg](.img/fig_05.jpg)](#nolink)

-And just like the anonymous president told CNN, it's not safe to put our API on the internet...yet; your GPT-2 API is only accessible on your local computer
+And just like the generic president told CNN, it's not safe to put our API on the internet...yet; _your GPT-2 API is only accessible on your local computer_

 You have reached the end of this tutorial, deploying your API to the public internet is beyond the scope of this quick tutorial